Q: Who should apply for a seasonal role at Omega?

-Joining Omega offers endless opportunities to explore this unique kind of service.
+Omega team members encounter endless opportunities to contribute this unique quality service.

 Q: How long is the Omega season and when can I apply?

 Applications open at the beginning of January and are available on a rolling basis until the end of the season for any open positions.

 Q: What types of seasonal roles are available?

 A: We have four primary seasonal roles that make up Omega’s Seasonal Team:

-- Residential Seasonal Staff – work full-time (35 hours per week) for six months, between late-April through the end of October, while living on campus in provided housing.
+- Residential Seasonal Staff – work full-time for six months, between late-April through the end of October, while living on campus in provided housing.
 These positions receive a compensation package that includes a wage, indoor housing, three delicious meals per day at our mostly vegetarian Dining Hall, and access to Omega’s team member benefits.
 Various jobs are paid at various rates.
 All compensation packages are at least equivalent to the New York State minimum wage.
 Seasonal full-time employment requires at least 35 hours of work per week, and may require additional paid hours depending on operational needs throughout the season.

 - Non-Residential Seasonal Staff – live off campus and work during the season.
-These positions receive an hourly wage, one complimentary meal at Omega’s Dining Hall during their shift, and access to Omega’s team member benefits.
+These positions receive an hourly wage, one complimentary meal at Omega’s Dining Hall during a work shift, and access to Omega’s team member benefits.
 Various jobs are paid at various rates.
 All compensation packages are at least equivalent to the New York State minimum wage.

 - Volunteers – live off campus and offer volunteer hours in a limited number of positions.
-Volunteers receive one complimentary meal at the Dining Hall during their shift and are able to participate in community classes, events, open classes, sampler classes, and evening performances.
+Volunteers receive one complimentary meal at the Dining Hall during their shift and are able to participate in specially designed team member classes, events, sampler classes, and evening performances.
 These individuals also have access to Omega’s library, tennis, volleyball, and basketball courts, gardens, hiking trails, and the lake.
 Beyond these benefits, no monetary compensation is provided.

 See department descriptions below.